-The Anchorsaway curriculum was not written from a religious or a church perspective, but rather through the eyes of a former agnostic who, as the mother of 4 children, wanted to build into them a strong biblical worldview that would serve as the essential foundation for their faith so that they would not just survive but thrive in their walk with Jesus.
+The Anchorsaway curriculum was not written from a religious or a church perspective, but rather through the eyes of a former agnostic who wanted to build a strong biblical worldview into her four children that would serve as the essential foundation for their faith so that they would not just survive but thrive in their walk with Jesus.

-After becoming a Christ-follower, Nancy Fitzgerald did extensive research not only into Christianity but many other religious beliefs as well.
-She was trying to answer questions she had about God and, in particular, Christianity.
-Was there truth?
+After becoming a Christ-follower, Nancy Fitzgerald did extensive research not only on Christianity but also many other religious beliefs.
+She was trying to answer questions she had about God and Christianity in particular.
+Is there truth?
 How can one know for sure that Christianity is not a hoax?
 Did Christ really die and rise again and if so, what difference does that make in a life?
 Is Christianity verifiable as well as transformational?
-Such questions led to years of study and a depth of reason based faith that has answered her own questions.
+Such questions led to years of study and a depth of reason based faith that has answered Nancy's own questions.

-Soon we will be releasing another Anchorsaway curriculum called "Unanswered: Smoke, Mirrors, and God" for adults of all ages.
+We have released another Anchorsaway curriculum called "Unanswered: Smoke, Mirrors, and God" for adults of all ages.
 This curriculum includes 21 small group lessons, videos for each lesson and an accompanying book to dig deeper.
-Our desire is to educate the Church in the foundations of the Christian faith and biblical worldview so that Christian adults would not only have their questions answered but become better role models for their children, more loving neighbors and the light of Christ in the workplace.
+Our desire is to educate the Church in the foundations of the Christian faith and biblical worldview so that Christian adults get their questions answered and continue to become better role models for their children, more loving neighbors and the light of Christ in the workplace.

-With people like you, we believe that culture will take a positive turn for the better, and students will become reflections of Christ when they leave home while being used by God to bring those who are seeking to Him!
+With people like you, we believe culture will turn for the better, students will become reflections of Christ when they leave home and will be a light to those who are seeking to know God!
 Will you join us in making a difference?